adamstallard/grunt-fail/README.md

 Grunt seems to do best across platforms with exit codes between 1 and 255 inclusive.
 Negative numbers might work, but it adds them to 256 to make them positive on some platforms.

-Grunt doesn't consider a return code of zero an error, so it won't fail.
+Grunt doesn't consider an exit code of zero an error, so it won't fail.
 Don't use it!

 [Here are the exit codes used by grunt for reference](http://gruntjs.com/api/exit-codes)